 Types of Bankruptcy

-There are three different types of bankruptcy: Chapter 7, Chapter 11, and Chapter 13.
-Chapter 7 is personal bankruptcy and Chapter 11 is for corporations.
-Chapter 13 bankruptcy is where you make payments on your debt.
-I will help you decide which type of bankruptcy you should file.
-If you file a Chapter 13, I will negotiate a payment plan that is acceptable to all parties and your debts will be discharged after the payment plan is complete.
-For Chapter 7, all credit card debts and “unsecured” debts are eliminated and you are given a chance at a new life after 90 days.
-Chapter 13 gives you a “fresh start”, it just take a bit longer.
+I am here to help you decide which type of bankruptcy you should file.
+If you choose to file for Chapter 13 bankruptcy, I will negotiate a payment plan that is acceptable to all parties.
+Once the payment plan is complete, your debts will be discharged.
+For Chapter 7, all credit card debts and “unsecured” debts are eliminated, and you are given a chance at a new life after 90 days.
+Chapter 13 also gives you a “fresh start,” after filing for bankruptcy, it just takes a bit longer.

 Rebuilding Your Credit

-You are probably wondering how long it takes to rebuild your credit.
+Bankruptcy can be a credit crusher.
+With that being said, when looking for a fresh start after bankruptcy, you are probably wondering how long it takes to rebuild your credit.
 Filing for bankruptcy does not mean 7 to 10 years of bad credit.
-It will typically take a couple of years before you regain a stronger credit score.
-Credit card companies may offer you new credit cards right after the bankruptcy is over, but they will have high interest rates.
-In one of my past blogs, I talk about some tips for rebuilding your credit.
-If you have dreams of owning a home or purchasing a new home, you can typically qualify for a mortgage in two years.
+It will typically take a couple of years before you begin to regain a stronger credit score.
+Credit card companies may offer you new credit cards right after the bankruptcy is over, but they will have high-interest rates.
+In one of my past blogs, 5 tools to help rebuild your credit, I discuss some of the best ways to help you re-establish your credit score.
+If you have dreams of owning a home or purchasing a new home, you can typically qualify for a mortgage within two years.

 Debts Discharged in Bankruptcy

 The vast majority of debts get discharged in bankruptcy, but there are a few exclusions for public policy reasons.
-Child support, taxes, and student loans are not able to be discharged.
+Child support, taxes, and student loans are not able to be discharged, which can hinder a fresh start.

 A “Fresh Start”